polaeskandar/facebook/README.md

 # Curriculum

-## Today's and tomorrow's session
-- Finish profile page.
-- Load posts on scroll.
-- Implement email verification.

 ### Module 2: Account Verification, Authorization and Improving Posts.

 1) Schedule posts to be added in a later time
-2) Implement email verification
-3) Implement authorization

 ---

-### Module 3: Revisiting Comments and Posts (Includes Updates + Improvements).
+### Module 3: Revisiting Comments and Posts.

 1) Add show/hide to comments section of each post (JavaScript Exercise)
 2) Add creating a comment functionality (JavaScript Exercise)
 3) Add delete, edit posts and comments (JavaScript Exercise)
 4) Read more in post (JavaScript Exercise)
 5) Add a dark mode
+6) Improve layout and frontend (Media query)

 ---

-### Module 4: Sharing functionality and Improving Posts (Includes Updates + Improvements).
+### Module 4: Sharing functionality and Improving Posts.

 1) Show posts when scrolling (JavaScript Exercise)
 2) Add link to post in a page + share functionality

 ---

-### Module 5: Profile Pages and Admin Dashboards (Includes Updates + Improvements).
+### Module 5: Admin Dashboards.

-1) Add profile pages
-2) Add dashboard page for admins
+1) Add dashboard page for admins
-3) Implement Chart.js Library
+2) Implement Chart.js Library
-4) Add reports using CSVs and Excel files
+3) Add reports using CSVs and Excel files
-5) Polymorphic relationships for images
-6) Add cover background
+4) Add cover background for profile page

 ---